pixeldroid/programming-pages/docs/_guides/Authoring-Documentation.md

 <span>{% include icon.liquid id='info-circle' %} <b>Info</b></span><br> See the [Site theme files guide]({{site.baseurl}}/guides/Installing-the-theme/Theme-files/#theme-provided-configuration) for details about specifying collection folders in the site configuration file.
 {:.ui.info.message}

 The programming pages theme is pre-configured for three common collections (`_api`, `_examples`, `_guides`).
 To use one or more of them, simply create the collection folder and put content markdown files inside.
-Collections without a folder are ignored.
+Missing or empty collections are ignored.

+Other collections are created by adding a new folder prefixed with an underscore (`_`), and updating `_config.yml` to match.
+The theme supports more than three collections, or fewer, or none.

 #### API reference